h0useRus/ScCompLangPack/README.md

 # ⚙️ Component Language Pack + additions [🚀4.7.0 OUT🚀]

-This language pack modifies component names to make it easier to detect and track stats.
+The default language pack modifies component names to make it easier to detect and track stats.

 Component changes:

 `XL-1` → `XL-1 Military A`

-Additional changes kindly provided by [MrKraken](https://github.com/MrKraken) and Blueprints by [SCMDB by 🥑Krovax](https://scmdb.net/)
+Additional changes

 - Contracts that award blueprints have the potential pool added to the end of the description
-- Warning prefixes for illegal substances
+- Warning prefixes for illegal substances kindly provided by [MrKraken](https://github.com/MrKraken) and Blueprints by [SCMDB by 🥑Krovax](https://scmdb.net/)

 - Hephaestanite shortened to Heph [#12](https://github.com/ExoAE/ScCompLangPack/issues/12)
 - Instability:/Resistance: shortened to Instab.:/Resist.: due to overlapping issues

 ---